-- 1. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months in order to assist her in identifying and managing mental health and trauma symptoms that interfere with using health care services. - 2.
+- 1. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months to assist her identify and manage her mental health and trauma symptoms that interfere with using healthcare services. - 2.
 Elizabeth Buffington, ANP-BC, adult health director, will meet with Julie one time over the next three months to conduct a primary health assessment. - 3.
 Nancy Costa, peer wellness specialist, will accompany Julie to health appointments for the next two months. - 4.
 Grace Swanson, peer specialist, will meet with Julie at least twice to help Julie incorporate her health regime into her WRAP plan.
 Julie will create her expanded WRAP plan within two months.